slowprog/digitalocean-volume-backup/README.md

 A small container (with GO-script) for automatic backup of DigitalOcean volumes using the [Block Storage API](https://developers.digitalocean.com/documentation/v2/#block-storage).

 At each launch, the script creates a snapshot of the volumes and the extra ones are deleted.
 But you can’t run the script more than once every 10 minutes because you can create a snapshot for volum only once every 10 minutes.
 This is an API limit.
+And remember that by default you cannot create more than 25 snapshots per volume.

 The following environment variables can be used to configure: